djorgeext/PCB_piezo-filter_v4/README.md

-Third version of a pre-conditioning circuit for an analog PCG signal based on a piezoelectric sensor.
+Fourth version of a pre-conditioning circuit for an analog PCG signal based on a piezoelectric sensor.